How to corporatise a university (in three steps) - Honi Soit

 Despite increasing managerialism, poor financial management at universities has failed to convert the surpluses earned between 2008 and 2019 into sufficient reserves in the event of a financial crisis.
 In 2020, the university sector still recorded a surplus, but it was at its lowest in at least ten years.
 Operating results across the sector were a total surplus of $680 million, hardly enough to absorb the losses of COVID-19.

 University executives are paid exorbitant salaries, while positioning themselves as acting in the interests of staff and students.
 In 2020, Vice-Chancellors across 40 universities collectively took home $31.18 million, a modest decrease compared to the $36.74 million of the previous year.
-Additionally, over a third of university council members across Australia earn a salary over $500,000.
+Additionally, over a third of ex-officio university council members across Australia earn a salary over $500,000.

 Soaring staff to student ratios